'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 (SOUNDBITE OF SONG, "YOU'LL BE BACK")

 GROFF: (As King George, singing) You say the price of my love is not a price that you're willing to pay.
 You cry in your tea which you hurl in the sea when you see me go by.
 Why so sad?
-Remember; we made an arrangement when you went away.
+Remember we made an arrangement when you went away.
 Now you're making me mad.
-Remember; despite our estrangement, I'm your man.
-You'll be back soon.
-You'll see.
+Remember despite our estrangement, I'm your man.
+You'll be back.
+Soon you'll see.
 You'll remember you belong to me.
 You'll be back.
 Time will tell.
 You'll remember that I served you well.
 Oceans rise.
 Empires fall.
 We have seen each other through it all.
-And when push comes to shove, I will send a fully armed battalion to remind you of my love.
-La-da-da da-da.
-Da-da da-da di-ah-da.
-Da-da da-da di-ah-da (ph).
+And when push comes to shove, I will send a fully-armed battalion to remind you of my love.
+Da da da dat da dat da da da da ya da da da dat dat da ya da.
+Da da da dat da...

 GROSS: So that's Jonathan Groff in the cast recording of "Hamilton" as King George.
 You should describe what you wore onstage for that song.